What Is A Sole Proprietorship?

 A Sole Proprietorship can be used for both a part time or full time business venture.
 The Sole Proprietorship can hire employees and subcontractors to assist the business owners in the business demands of the operation.

 A Sole Proprietorship is available under the Business Name Act in Ontario and has been updated as of October 2021.
-When the act was updated, there were new wordings associated under the act including
+There are three types of business registrations available under the Business Name Act, which were renamed when the act was updated, as noted below:

 |Old Name||New Name|